 Shape the Dough into Balls

-Use about a tablespoonful of dough at a time, and roll in the powdered sugar until fully coated.
+Use a cookie scoop to gather a tablespoonful of dough at a time, and roll in the powdered sugar until fully coated.
 This is one of the most important steps since this is where that crackle really starts.
 Shoot for an even, round sphere, fully covered with powdered sugar, and don’t let it flatten as you put it on your greased cookie sheet.

 Bake at 350°F for 9-11 minutes